superb20/DRHT/README.md

 # Implementation Details
 + The model was trained on the [AVA: A Large-Scale Database for Aesthetic Visual Analysis](http://refbase.cvc.uab.es/files/MMP2012a.pdf), which contains roughly 255,500 images.
 You can get it from [here](https://github.com/mtobeiyf/ava_downloader).

+# Pretrained model
+You can get it from [here](https://github.com/titu1994/neural-image-assessment/releases).

 # Usage
 ## Evaluation

 python evaluate_mobilenet.py -dir test_images

 python evaluate_nasnet.py -dir test_images -resize true

+# Example Results

 # References